slyval/guidelines/SAP Commerce/Commerce Conventions.md

 As controllers are classes and - sometimes - interfaces, the conventions for the same apply.
 Additionally, the names of controller classes must contain the suffix **Controller** e.g AccountPageController, PasswordResetPageController, ContractManagementController

 #### Converters and Populators
 A converter is an object that is used to convert data from one format to another.
-It populates all or a subset of attributes of a target object from a source
+It populates all or a subset of attributes of a target object from a source object.

-Sometime converters and populators are misunderstood to mean the same thing.
-However, a populator is a container object for converters.
-A populator achieves a conversion purpose by grouping converters t
+Sometimes converters and populators are misunderstood to mean the same thing.
+However, a populator is a coordinating or container object for converters.
+When converting from one form to another a populator

 ### Dependency Management
 All controllers, facades, services and data access objects are declared/defined as beans.
 By default, all beans run as singletons unless specified.
 Beans can depend on other beans as long as the depended upon bean is declared in the same extension or an extension that is depended upon.